 While breweries like Crooked Stave, Avery and others are producing excellent beer, Great Divide takes the Colorado crown with a broad portfolio of classics, including Hibernation, an Old Ale released in early winter to get drinkers through the long, cold months before spring.
-(These winter squash slow cooker recipes can help with that, too.)
+Next: Don’t miss our list of the best beers from around the world.

 New England Brewing Co.

 I really only need to tell you my chosen beer’s name to settle this argument: Fuzzy Baby Ducks IPA.
 Honestly, I feel like most arguments could probably be settled by drinking this New England Brewing beer and repeating its name until all combatants are giggling.
 Nail bar trivia with these 14 surprising facts about beer.